learnstrapi/boilerplate/README.md

 ### Recommendations

-We recommend using a submodule for the `packages/cms` directly so you can freely deploy this on Heroku, Digital Ocean, AWS or anywhere you can host a node server.
+We recommend using a submodule for the `packages/cms` package so you can freely deploy this on Heroku, Digital Ocean, AWS or anywhere you can host a node server.